kant/FoodTrackerBackend/README.md

 1. Run the server project in Xcode
-    1. Edit the scheme by clicking on the "FoodServer-Package" section on the top-left the toolbar and selecting "Edit scheme"
+    1. Edit the scheme by clicking on the `FoodServer-Package` section on the top-left the toolbar and selecting `Edit scheme`
-    2. In "Run" click on the "Executable" dropdown, select FoodServer and click Close
+    2. In `Run` click on the `Executable` dropdown, select `FoodServer` and click `Close`
-    3. Press the Run button or use the ⌘+R key shortcut.
+    3. Press the `Run` button or use the `⌘+R` key shortcut.
-    4. Select "Allow incoming network connections" if you are prompted.
+    4. Select `Allow incoming network connections` if you are prompted.

 2. Check that some of the standard Kitura URLs are running:
     * Kitura Monitoring: http://localhost:8080/swiftmetrics-dash/
     * Kitura Health check: http://localhost:8080/health

 3. Test the GET REST API is running correctly
 There are many utilities for testing REST APIs, such as [Postman](https://www.getpostman.com).
-Here we'll use "curl", which is a simple command line utility:
+Here we'll use `curl`, which is a simple command line utility:
 ```
 curl -X GET \
   http://localhost:8080/meals \
   -H 'content-type: application/json'
 ```
-If the GET endpoint is working correctly, this should return an array of JSON data representing the stored Meals.
+If the `GET` endpoint is working correctly, this should return an array of JSON data representing the stored Meals.
 As no data is yet stored, this should return an empty array, ie:
 ```
 []
 ```
-4. Test the POST REST API is running correctly
+4. Test the `POST REST API` is running correctly
-In order to test the POST API, we make a similar call, but also sending in a JSON object that matches the Meal data:
+In order to test the `POST API`, we make a similar call, but also sending in a JSON object that matches the Meal data:
 ```
 curl -X POST \
   http://localhost:8080/meals \